koodaamo/genesys-notifications/README.md

 }
 ```

-Different `ChannelFailure` sub-exceptions may be raised while attempting to:

-- connect to a channel
-- subscribe for topics
-- get incoming messages from open channel
-- extend the channel lifetime
-- roll over to new websocket URI

-The reason for failure is always available in the `reason` attribute of the raised exception.
-See `exceptions.REASON` for possible reasons.
+See the `exceptions` module for all the available exceptions.
+The reason for exception is always available in its `reason` attribute.
+See `exceptions.REASON` enum for possible reasons.

+[^1]: Instantiate the Channel with `extend=False` to disable automatic lifetime extension & handle it manually by catching `ChannelExpiring`
+[^2]: Except when `channel.rollover(uri)` is called; under the hood, a new websocket connection is then initialized and transparently replaces the original
+[^3]: Except for the bare minimum required to support the provided features; subscription confirmations, channel close notifications etc.